Skip to main content

 DKIM Configuration

 The BoldTrail Support team will need to configure a unique DKIM value for each independently managed domain.
-Please reach out to support@boldtrail.com to request a unique DKIM value if you are managing your own domain with BoldTrail.
+Please complete the DKIM Request Form to request a unique DKIM value if you are managing your own domain with BoldTrail.

 Have more questions?
 Please reach out to Customer Support via the blue chat bubble to the right or by emailing support@boldtrail.com!